Dr. Shirley L. Thomson Award for Young Curators

-The Dr. Shirley L. Thomson Young Curators Award will be awarded each year, at the discretion of a jury of professionals, for a museum, art gallery or artist-run centre in Canada to provide practical skills development in a professional and supervised setting.
+The Dr. Shirley L. Thomson Young Curators Award will be awarded each year, at the discretion of a jury of professionals, for a museum, art gallery, aboriginal cultural centres or artist-run centre in Canada to provide practical skills development in a professional and supervised setting.
 The curatorial intern(s) will also benefit by participating in career exchanges and networking opportunities at the Canadian Museums Association's National Conference (see specifics below).

 This curatorial opportunity has been made possible thanks to the generous support of artists, collectors and other donors who share Shirley L.Thomson's passions and vision, who admired her determination, and who have benefitted from her great contributions.
 Funds were raised by the Museums Foundation of Canada and program administration will be through the Canadian Museums Association.

 Donations to this legacy fund are still being accepted and are still coming in.
 All are eligible for tax deductible receipts.